 Watching wounded troopers joking around in the infirmary.
 Knowing that they made it out alive and will be back on their feet is... wonderful.

-In the opening cutscence to the first terror mission, one of the fleeing people stops to pull a wounded man out of the way while under attack by aliens.
-This troper found that heartwarming every time he saw it.
+In the opening cutscene to the first Terror mission, one of the fleeing civilians stops to pull a wounded man out of the way while under plasma fire.
 It's a shame that he gets eviscerated by a Chryssalid shortly after that...

-An odd example, but while the Uber Etheral is quick to criticize most of the alien slave races during the final mission, it's surprisingly complimentary toward the Thin Men.
+An odd example, but while the Uber Ethereal is quick to criticize most of the alien slave races during the final mission, it's surprisingly complimentary toward the Thin Men.

 Having been assigned two soldiers with the same last name, it's always heartwarming to think that there's a couple or siblings out there trying to save the world together.
 Bonus points if one of them becomes The Volunteer.